ClarenceYk/SPI-AC483-Dev/README.md

 make clean && make && make check
 ```

-If you want to install this lib to a custom directory, add `--prefix=[custom directory]` when running *configure*.

 ## for cross-compiling(armhf)

-Make sure you have installed the *check* library in your cross-compiling environment.
+Make sure you have installed the `check` library in your cross-compiling environment.

 Set environment variables: